Murdo-C/captainmurdo.github.io/_posts/2015-6-20-apple-pay.md

 ---
 layout: post
-title: The Impact of Apple Pay
+title:  "The Impact of Apple Pay"
+date:   2015-6-20
+location:   "Falkirk, Scotland"
+author:   "Murdo"
 ---

 Apple Pay has arrived, could this mark the beginning of the mobile payments explosion?